HunterPie/HunterPie-legacy/docs/HunterPie/playerDataExporter.md

-        public string Session;         // This is your Session ID public string SteamSession;    // This is the link you can use so people can join your session directly from Steam public int Playtime;           // This is your current character playtime in seconds }
+        public string Session;         // This is your Session ID public string SteamSession;    // This is the link you can use so people can join your session directly from Steam public int Playtime;           // This is your current character playtime in seconds public string WeaponName;      // This is your current weapon name }
 ```